Abhishek Singhvi

-Abhishek Manu Singhvi (born 24 February 1959) is an Indian lawyer and politician.
-As politician, he is a member of the Indian National Congress (INC) and a current Member of the Parliament of India representing West Bengal in the Rajya Sabha, the Upper House of the Indian Parliament.
+Abhishek Manu Singhvi (born 24 February 1959) is an Indian senior advocate and politician.
+As politician, he is a member of the Indian National Congress (INC) and a member of the Parliament of India representing Telangana in the Rajya Sabha, the Upper House of the Indian Parliament, since August 2024.
 He is also a spokesperson for the INC. He is one of the senior advocates of the Supreme Court of India.

+Singhvi was appointed as a member of Empowered Action Group of Leaders and Experts (EAGLE) which was constituted by Indian National Congress on 2 February 2025 to monitor the conduct of free and fair elections by the Election Commission of India.

-Early life
+Early life and education

-Singhvi was born in a Marwari family.
-His father Laxmi Mall Singhvi was a scholar in Jain history and culture.
+Singhvi was born into a Marwari family.
+His father, Laxmi Mall Singhvi, was a scholar in Jain history and culture.
 He was a renowned lawyer and India's former High Commissioner to the UK.
 He was elected to Rajya Sabha (1998–2004).
 His mother's name is Kamla Singhvi.